 During the delay, I asked one of the reps at Gate 3 about changing my seat to an exit row.
 Done.
 No problemo.
 No charge.

 I’m continually surprised at how easy it is to score an exit row seat on many Asian airlines.
 Airline websites usually block selecting exit row seats.
 Unless the flight is full, exit row seating is almost always available at check in or at the gate.
 I’ve never paid a charge for an exit row seat.
-Perhaps it’s just my charming personality.
+Perhaps it’s just my charming personality and good looks.

 Boarding began at 18:18.

 Nam Air 737s have eight “Executive Class” recliner seats in first class and 112 economy seats arranged 3-3.
 There was no power or in-flight entertainment.
 Although some Sriwijaya Air planes have WiFi, there was no service on this flight.